Hypertrophic piercing bumps and keloid scars can look similar. However, there are various ways to differentiate them.

 - washing the hands before touching the piercing

-- washing the piercing with gentle soap and water once a day
+- washing the piercing with a saline solution or gentle soap and water once a day

 - patting the area dry with a clean cotton pad after bathing or showering and avoiding using a towel, which can introduce bacteria